 That being said, Selma boasts many strengths, including but not limited to its critical depictions of racism, resistance, and perseverance that we can see and feel rather than listen to.
-The film’s Bloody Sunday setpiece captures police brutality in disturbing and violently intimate detail.
+The film’s Bloody Sunday set-piece captures police brutality in disturbing and violently intimate detail.
 MLK’s final speech at the Montgomery courthouse as the film lists the future details of its key figures against rousing music is a great, emotionally resonant sequence.
-The power in each of these scenes comes not from actors’ words but the way DuVernay captures and frames the actors saying them and the crowd around them.
-Though somewhat superfluous to the greater narrative, similar commendable reliance on visuals over the spoken word can been seen in the film’s more intimate moments between MLK and his family and friends, specifically his wife, Coretta Scott King (Carmen Ejogo).
+The power in each of these scenes comes not from actors’ words but how DuVernay frames the actors saying them, as well as how particular sequences are cross-cut to highlight thematic visuals.

 All in all, Selma is a broadly focused ensemble piece that is at its best when it’s sampling various interrelated elements of the civil rights era, but not spoon-feeding its thematic message to its viewers.
-My major complaints with the film have to do with its non-infrequent instances of preachy dialogue and its habit of lecturing or talking down to its audience.
-The performances themselves are all fine across the board, but nothing here seems particularly award-worthy to me.
-The pacing is decent but the film does occasionally drag.
-Altogether there’s very little about Selma that’s bad beyond its occasional hamfisted social commentary, but then again there’s not a whole lot that’s extraordinary about it either, if anything.
-Selma is no half-assed Jackie Robinson-biopic, but it sure as shit ain’t no Do the Right Thing (1989) or 12 Years a Slave (2013), or Wind that Shakes the Barley (2006), and not even in the same area code as a Malcolm X (1992).
+My major complaints with the film have to do with its non-infrequent use of preachy dialogue and its habit of talking down to its audience.
+The performances themselves are fine across the board, but nothing here seems particularly award-worthy to me.
+Altogether, there’s little about Selma that’s bad beyond its occasional hamfisted social commentary, but then again there’s not much that’s extraordinary about it either, if anything.
+Selma is no half-assed Jackie Robinson-biopic, but it sure as shit ain’t no Fire (1996), Earth (1998), 12 Years a Slave (2013), or Wind that Shakes the Barley (2006), and not even in the same area code as a Malcolm X (1992).

-— However… Selma gets a little too self-righteous and blunt for its own good, though given the subject matter and recent events that’s understandable.
-Their chemistry is nice but I don’t really care about MLK’s marital infidelity against Coretta, and his particular character arc is disappointingly formulaic.
+— However… Selma becomes too self-righteous and blunt for its own good, though given the subject matter and recent events, that is understandable.
+Their chemistry is nice, but I don’t care about MLK’s marital infidelity against Coretta, and his character arc is disappointingly formulaic.

 —> ON THE FENCE